sophoslabs/metasploit_gather_exchange/README.md

 Two actions are supported:

 #### LIST (default action)
-Query the local Exchange server and retrieve basic information about the mailboxes it hosts: for each mailbox, print the display name, address, folders, and number of e-mails.
+Query the local Exchange server and retrieve basic information about each of the mailboxes it hosts.

 ![list](usage2.png)